Aaron Doran: 2022–23 season

-Ahead of the 2022–23 season, Doran said: "I didn’t even realise this was going to be my 12th season – but I want to make this one of my best.
+Ahead of the 2022–23 season, Doran said: "I didn't even realise this was going to be my 12th season – but I want to make this one of my best.
 I want to be as fit as I can be and be on the pitch and score as many goals as I possibly can."
 On 13 August 2022, he scored his first goal of the season, in a 4–1 win against Cove Rangers.
 However, Doran suffered a thigh injury that saw him out for two matches.
 On 17 September 2022, he made his return from injury, coming on as a 40th-minute substitute, in a 3–2 win against Dundee.

 Since returning from injury, Doran alternated between the substitute bench and the starting eleven at Inverness Caledonian Thistle.
 He acknowledged the lack of first team, saying: "I'm not happy when I don't start, so when I come on I want to make an impact.
 I think I did that on Saturday, which is good, but I want to be starting every game.
 It's a bit disappointing to find out you're on the bench, but you just have to try and make an impact when you're called upon.
 I don't really understand why I haven't played more, because I think I have all the qualities to be one of our best players – and one of the best players in this league.
 I think I've shown that over the years.
 Maybe it's because I haven't scored enough goals, but I create chances in every game and I get through on goal – just unfortunately I haven't taken enough of them.
 That could be part of the reason, but I'm obviously disappointed not to be playing from the start.
 We'll see what happens between now and the end of the season."

 On 26 November 2022, Doran scored and set up one of the goals on his 350th appearance for the club, in a 3–2 win against Stirling Albion in the third round of the Scottish Cup.
 On 23 December 2022, he scored his third goal of the season, in a 5–1 loss against Partick Thistle.
 On 15 April 2023, Doran came on as a 59th-minute substitute and set up two goals, in a 2–1 win against Cove Rangers.
 Doran then came on as a 73rd-minute substitute, in a 3–0 win against Falkirk to reach the Scottish Cup final.
-In the final, he came on as a 81st-minute substitute, in a 3–1 loss against Celtic.
+In the final, he came on as an 81st-minute substitute, in a 3–1 loss against Celtic.
 At the end of the 2022–23 season, Doran made forty appearances and scoring three times in all competitions.
 Following this, he signed a one-year contract extension with Inverness Caledonian Thistle.